NPMR Grant

 For various reasons relating to signing of appropriate contracts with and establishment of fund transfer requirements through UBC, and regulations of Nepal’s Social Welfare Council, we were delayed in our first transfer of funds to our colleagues in Nepal.
 However, much progress has been made in meetings with the Patan Academy of Health Sciences (PAHS) establishing a curriculum, a linked syllabus and finally leading to a recently signed Memorandum of Understanding.
 There are advantages to initiating this program as a two year fellowship to be offered to two successful applicants who have already received specialty accreditation in a relevant specialty, and who will be trained concurrently.
 The Canadian Royal College is supporting this approach.

+We summarize here some of our major milestones.
 Through the spring and summer of 2023 we met with the full or part team every two weeks, alternating general topics and focused syllabus meetings.

 Aug 15 2023 a Memorandum of Understanding (MoU) was signed between SISN-SIRC and PAHS (full agreement https://www.pahs.edu.np/pahs-fellowship-program/application-call-for-admission-in-fellowship-programs-2024/ ) In 2023, Raju visited several regional health districts across all seven provinces in Nepal to lead 10 rehabilitation workshops, reaching a total of about 200 people and enhancing disability management and understanding of rehabilitation medicine.
 These included physicians and other health care workers.